mralfiem591/lex/README.md

     exec(code)
 ```

-This code should not be in any class.
+This code should not be in any class, as the Lex system is not adjusted for classes.
+If it is in a class, you will get a NameError.

 ### 3. Load Addons